What is a Handcar?

 If you are planning a group outing with multiple cars keep in mind that you CANNOT cancel the day of or day before because someone got sick.
 If your group tour is dependent upon everyone attending then please do not book as most of the time someone, including the guest of honor cannot make it.

-We also suggest leaving very early before your tour to account for traffic.
-We want you here at least a half hour before departure.
-If you are coming from further than an hour away come even earlier and eat in a local restaurant or do another activity, but don’t be late.
+We also suggest leaving early before your tour.
+We want you at the tour site at least a half hour before departure.
 We cannot rebook your reservation if you got a late start or are stuck in traffic.
-Each weekend there is at least one party that miss their tours because they could not arrive on time.